Eighonet/GCT-TTE/README.md

 </td></tr> </table>

 Provided data could be used for research purposes only.
-If you want to incorporate the graph data in your study, please send request to semenova.bnl@gmail.com.
+If you want to incorporate the graph data in your study, please send a request to semenova.bnl@gmail.com.
 The image extension can be accesed via [https://sc.link/Mw9kP](https://sc.link/Mw9kP) (Abakan) and [https://sc.link/5QWBq](https://sc.link/NL8lm) (Omsk).

 # License